 Methods:

 This study followed a similar methodology to a prior systematic review examining prevalence rates of any mental health difficulties in youth under 18 living in Ireland (Lynch et al, 2023).
-The original search covered a period between January 1980 and July 2021 and included the term SH.
-However, differences in terminology and timeframes used to define SH made it very difficult to combine studies and a decision was made to scrutinize these studies separately with a sole focus on SH.
-The search date for this study was therefore extended to August 2023 with only the term SH retained.
+Whilst the original search identified papers with SH, differences in terminology, definition and timeframes made it very difficult to combine data and a decision was made to conduct a separate review.

+This review adopted search terms relating to SH used in a Cochrane Review of interventions for SH in children and adolescents (Witt et al, 2021).
+The search date for this study was 1980 to March 2024.

-A systematic search was conducted using the following databases; Embase, PubMed, PsycInfo and CINAHL, to retrieve literature on prevalence of SH in children and adolescents in Ireland.
+A systematic search was conducted using the following databases: Embase, PubMed, PsycInfo and CINAHL, to retrieve literature on prevalence of SH in children and adolescents in Ireland.
 Search terminology is presented in Table 1.

 Insert Table 1 here: Search Strategy